Brubru: Description

 The brubru is a small passerine, 12–15 cm long.
 The adult male of the nominate subspecies, N. a. afer, has a black crown, white supercilium and forehead, and black eyestripe.
 The back is black with a tawny strip, the rump is mottled black, and the tail is black with white tips and edges to the outer feathers.
 The wings are black with a buff shoulder stripe.
 The underparts are white with rufous flanks.

 The female is duller and browner, with some streaking on the underparts and less rufous on the flanks.
 The juvenile is mottled brown, buff and white above, with buff edgings to the wing and tail feathers.
 Its underparts are whitish with brown barring.

 The male of the most distinctive of the other subspecies, N. a. nigritemporalis, occurring in the central belt across Africa, has no supercilium and a white, not buff, shoulder patch.
 Other subspecies differ in the extent of the supercilium and rufous flanks, and the shade and degree of streaking of the underparts.

 The song is a duet.
 The male gives a soft prrrrruuu call, often answered by the female's eeeu.

 Behaviour

 The brubru is usually solitary or found in pairs; it is a restless but unobtrusive arboreal species which hunts insects in the canopy.
 Its need for large trees in which to feed means that it has an unusually large territory for a bird of its size, typically 35 hectares.
-If insects are abundant, it will join mixed-species feeding flocks.
+Outside the breeding season, when insect prey is scarcer, it will join mixed-species feeding flocks.